 This is mainly for your brand or for your product names.
 Taking into consideration both transliterated and non-transliterated versions of branded keywords will not only give you a good overview on the actual popularity of your product / brand, it will also help you realise how you need to incorporate those keywords in your international online marketing strategy.

 Search engines are often able to make the link between those words with no accents and their correct versions.
 Often – that is, not always.
-It would be a shame to miss opportunities because you haven’t had a look into the matter.
-While I would reserve keywords with dropped accents for PPC, I would still consider them to get a true reflection of the popularity of keywords, especially for content marketing creation.
+It would be a shame to miss opportunities because you have not had a look into the matter.
+Whilst I would reserve keywords with dropped accents for PPC, I would still consider them to get a true reflection of the popularity of keywords, especially for content marketing creation.

 3. Character replacement and compound nouns